ddrcode/teensy_6502_bridge/README.md

 - `D0-D7` - data bus (input or output)
 - `RW` - read/write input; it informs whether the data bus is in read (high) or write (low) state
 - `PHI2` - clock signal input
-- `GND` - ground, should be connected with Teensy's ground pin
+- `GND` - ground, should be connected to Teensy's ground pin
-- `VDD` - power; should be connected with Teensy's 3.3V pin
+- `VDD` - power; should be connected to Teensy's 3.3V pin

-In such configuration `RES`, `IRQ`, `NMI` and `BE` pins must be also connected to 3.3V and `RDY` pin should be connected with power via resistor.
+In such configuration `RES`, `IRQ`, `NMI` and `BE` and `RDY` pins must be also connected to 3.3V, ideally via 1k resistor.

 Please note that the `RES` (pin 40) must be kept low for at least two cycles on power on.
-The bridge handles it programmatically, but if your intention is not to connect RST pin to Teensy or to have a physical control over the reset state (i.e. in case of power failure), then the best option is to connect the pin via
+The bridge handles it programmatically, but if your intention is to not connect RST pin to Teensy or to have a physical control over the reset state (i.e. in case of power failure), then the best option is to connect the pin via
 [DS1818 Econo Reset](https://www.mouser.co.uk/datasheet/2/609/DS1818-3122611.pdf)